Schools and Departments

 The department offers Master's and doctoral programs in economics.

 The department trains future economists from the region and beyond, providing them with an understanding of the functioning of markets and the role of the state in a market economy.
-Rigorous coursework includes core economic theory (microeconomics and macroeconomics) and econometrics, as well as study of many applied fields, including labor economics, health economics and economics of education, industrial organization, monetary economics, international economics, law and economics, comparative institutional economics, corporate governance, and economics of transition.
+Rigorous coursework includes core economic theory (microeconomics and macroeconomics) and econometrics, as well as the study of many applied fields, including labor economics, health economics and economics of education, industrial organization, monetary economics, international economics, law and economics, comparative institutional economics, corporate governance, and economics of transition.

 The student/faculty ratio for the Department of Economics is 7:1.